This post may contain affiliate links. Please read our disclosure policy.

 Here are some ideas for fresh pomegranate seeds:

-- Transform the fresh seeds into your easy pomegranate juice by using a blender or juicer.
+- Transform the fresh seeds into your pomegranate juice by using a blender or juicer and then straining it.

 - Create guacamole and different dips with the pomegranate arils.
-You can also use the seeds as garnishments!
+You can also use the seeds as garnishments like I did with this baba ganoush.

-- Top your creamy oatmeal with pomegranate seeds to brighten things up a bit.
-You can use different types of oatmeal with pomegranate.
-We like to use overnight oats or warm oatmeal.
+- Top your creamy oatmeal with pomegranate seeds to brighten things up a bit like this Greek Yogurt overnight oatmeal.

 - Top warm savory dishes of chicken, beef, or fish with sweet pomegranate seeds to create a nice balance of sweet and savory.